daleao/sdv/Modules/Professions/README.md

 <ul>
 <font size="2">

-- This aims to improve the bomberman style of mining while attempting to compensate for the lack of Geologist and Gemologist professions from vanilla.
-As a configurable bonus, the pyromaniac in your will [get excited](https://www.youtube.com/watch?v=0nlJuwO0GDs) when hit by an explosion.
+- Improves the bomberman mining style while attempting to compensate for the lack of Geologist and Gemologist professions from vanilla.
+As a configurable bonus, the pyromaniac inside of you [gets excited](https://www.youtube.com/watch?v=0nlJuwO0GDs) when you are hit by an explosion.
-- You can also manually detonate bombs; any bombs placed while holding down the Mod Key (default LeftShift) will not detonate until you release the key.
+- You can also manually detonate bombs; any bombs placed while holding down the Mod Key (default LeftShift) will not detonate until you release that same key.
 </font>
 </ul>
 </details>